aaltonewmedia/physcomp.newmedia.dog/content/2025/val/final-project/index.md

 **Inspiration**

-I’m interested in this kind of simple and humoristic interaction work based on everyday life experiences.
-(Chindogu)
+I’m interested in the kind of simple and humorous interactive works that Matti showed us, which echo the spirit of Chindogu, a playful useless invention inventions born from everyday inconveniences.

-My little piece of privacy

 {{<youtube -rKhbUjVyKIc>}}